jwhitlock/tc-scripts/README.md

 optional arguments:
-  -h, --help            show this help message and exit --csv-file CSV_FILE   Output worker data in CSV format --json-file JSON_FILE
+  -h, --help            show this help message and exit --csv-file CSV_FILE   Output worker data in CSV format --full-datetimes      In CSV, retain microseconds and timezone in date/times, which may prevent them being parsed as dates.
+  --json-file JSON_FILE
                         Output worker data in JSON format --from-json-file FROM_JSON_FILE